SUNY Downstate Health Sciences University

 Jeffrey Birnbaum, MD, MPH

-Dr. Birnbaum is an Assistant Professor of Pediatrics at SUNY Downstate Medical Center.
+Dr. Birnbaum is an Associate Professor of Pediatrics at SUNY Downstate Medical Center.
 He is the Principal Investigator and Program Director of Health & Education Alternatives for Teens (HEAT) as well as the Family Adolescent and Children's Experiences at SUNY (FACES) Network.
 At HEAT, he has provided medical care to hundreds of HIV infected youth ages 13-24 years since 1992.
 Dr. Birnbaum is an adolescent medicine specialist and Board certified pediatrician who has focused most of his professional career working with HIV infected youth.
 In addition to his clinical work at HEAT, he devotes much of his time in community mobilization efforts to identify and engage in care HIV infected youth.
 He serves as Board member for the SUNY Downstate Medical Center HIV Center for Women and Children and Institutional Review Board.
 He serves as liaison to the New York State Department of Health AIDS Institute's Pediatic/Adolescent Ambulatory Care Guidelines Committee, which sets standards for HIV testing and medical care for HIV infected children and adolescents in New York State.
 His research collaborations include numerous cohort studies and behavioral intervention projects on HIV infected adolescents as well as pregnant women and clinical trials for new antiretroviral medications.
 He has lectured widely on issues relating to HIV/AIDS and adolescents in the USA and abroad.
 His overseas HIV technical assistance work has been conducted in Poland, the Czech Republic, Russia and Nigeria.
 He has also served as a consultant to the World Health Organization and UNICEF in developing guidelines for service development for HIV infected adolescents and young adults in resource poor countries.

 Jeffery S. Borer, MD